mitnk/asciicells/README.md

 ## Why another ASCII table generator?

-When [needing an ASCII table](https://mitnk.com/unix/gdb/) generator, I googled some but they neither cannot
+When [needing an ASCII table](https://mitnk.com/unix/gdb/) generator, I googled some but they neither can
-[wrap long lines](https://ozh.github.io/ascii-tables/) in single table cell, or [do not support quoted COMMAs](http://ascii.gallery/table) in csv file.
+[wrap long lines](https://ozh.github.io/ascii-tables/) in single table cell, nor [support quoted COMMAs](http://ascii.gallery/table) in csv file.
 So I have to write my own version.

 ```